-Fast radio bursts, mysterious high-energy astrophysical phenoma that have defied explanation, have been blamed on everything from aliens to microwave ovens.
+Fast radio bursts (FRBs), mysterious high-energy astrophysical phenoma that have defied explanation, have been blamed on everything from aliens to microwave ovens.
 They are incredibly strong signals that have puzzling mathematical regularity, and scientists believe they are coming from deep space.
-Now, their source has finally been confirmed, reports Science News.

-Or at least, the source of one of the fast radio bursts has been confirmed: a galaxy roughly 6 billion light-years away in the Canis Major constellation.
+Or at least, they confirmed the source of one of the fast radio bursts: a galaxy roughly 6 billion light-years away in the Canis Major constellation, reported Science News.
 That's a long way away, proving once and for all that these perplexing radio signals are not coming from within our own galaxy.

 Interestingly, the search for this burst's source might also have solved another riddle of the universe: the so-called "missing matter" problem.
 There should be much more matter in our universe than scientists have been able to detect so far, at least according to current models of the universe.
 This fast radio burst showed a lot of "wear and tear," however — and that's evidence that it must have bumped into lots of matter during its journey through the space between galaxies.

 This could be the missing matter that scientists have been looking for, invisible ions hidden in the darkness of intergalactic space.